Updated: June 2026

 The Center of Anna Maria Island

-For an easy, low-key activity that still feels like a win with kids, add a stop at The Center of Anna Maria Island in Holmes Beach.
-This community hub has playgrounds, open fields, and family-friendly events throughout the year, making it a great break from the beach when everyone needs to run around and reset.
-You’ll often find sports courts, seasonal camps, and casual activities happening, but even on a quiet day it’s a simple spot for kids to play freely while parents enjoy a slower pace.
-It’s especially handy on hotter afternoons when you want something active without committing to a full excursion.
+For an easy, low-key activity that still feels like a win with kids, The Center of Anna Maria Island offers playgrounds, open fields, sports courts, seasonal camps, and family-friendly events throughout the year.
+A great break from the beach on hotter afternoons when you want something active without committing to a full excursion.

 Meet the Parrots